PrefectHQ/prefect-gcp/docs/index.md

 ##### Write a flow

-Then, find an existing flow or define an arbitrary one to test.
+Then, use an existing flow to create a deployment with, or use the flow below if you don't have an existing flow handy.

 ```python
 from prefect import flow